Baldwin County DUI Lawyer - Baldwin County DUI Attorney

 There Is Hope If Charged With DUI In Baldwin County:

 People ask us every day if there is hope, or is there something that can be done about their case?
 The short answer is yes.
 For first offenses, we can keep a person driving and out of jail.
 Many times we can get a case reduced to a lesser offense such as reckless driving.
 However, your case will not defend itself.
 There are things your attorney must do to protect your rights.
-You only have ten days to protect your driver's license.
+You only have thirty days to protect your driver's license.
 We are here 24 hours a day, seven days a week.
 That includes weekends and holidays.
 Call now!

 Baldwin County GA DUI Resources: